Matteo Rossetti: Loan to Avellino

 On 12 August 2019, Rossetti was loaned to newly promoted Serie C club Avellino on a season-long loan deal.
 Two weeks later, on 25 August he made his debut for the club in a 6–3 home defeat against Catania, he was replaced by Marco Silvestri in the 62nd minute.
 One more week later, on 1 September, Rossetti scored his first professional goal and the decisive goal in a 1–0 away win over Vibonese, he also played his first entire match for the club.
 Rossetti ended his season-long to Avellino with 25 appearances, including 12 of them as a starter, 1 goal and 2 assist, however he played only 2 entire matches during the loan.
-He also hepled the club to reach the play-off, however the club was eliminated by Ternana in the first round, he played the second half as a substitute.
+He also helped the club to reach the play-off, however the club was eliminated by Ternana in the first round, he played the second half as a substitute.